Modbus Controller

 accuracy_decimals: 0

 To minimize the required transactions all registers with the same base address are read in one request.
 The response is mapped to the sensor based on register_count and offset in bytes.
+For example:

 Request